PhillyGilly/LenovoSmart2Google/README.md

 ![2023-09-09 07 30 14](https://github.com/PhillyGilly/LenovoSmart2Google/assets/56273663/f8ce972c-8bd8-4b7c-b9d4-4e2babac02c1)

-You need to set up the Wallpanel app to use MQTT and to be discoverable.
+Documentation for the Wallpanel App is here https://wallpanel.xyz/docs/getting-started and you need to set it up to use MQTT and to be discoverable.
 When HA has found it you will see a new device with properites that will be useful later.
 Here is my clock device in HA. picture---